ServiceStack/ServiceStackVS/react-desktop-apps-ts.md

 }
 ```

 The rest of the update process can stay the same.
+For more information on using Amazon S3 with Squirrel.Windows, [see their documentation](https://github.com/Squirrel/Squirrel.Windows/blob/master/docs/using/amazon-s3.md).

+Squirrel.Windows also has a number of options for updating icons, installer gifs and other customizations.
+For more info, [checkout Squirrel.Windows documentation](https://github.com/Squirrel/Squirrel.Windows/tree/master/docs).